 You don’t have to feel romantic to celebrate on 14th February, and it is a good excuse to go out for a winter walk amongst trees and shrubs and sense the awakening of the spring.

-There are wonderful gardens in Scotland throwing their gates open around Valentine’s Day.
+There are wonderful gardens in Scotland open around Valentine’s Day.
 Whether you wish to take your special human on a date out or make a solo trip to spot early signs of spring, consider visiting one of the gardens open for charity this month.
-Click HERE for a full list that also includes ‘by arrangement gardens’, or use blue button to see the details of our suggestions below (opens in a new tab).

-When visiting, remember to take a few pictures and enter our Photography Competition.
+When visiting, remember to take a few pictures and tage us on social media #LoveScotlandsGardens

 The garden has a Fairy Trail and a Gruffalo Trail.
 Walk amongst the mightiest conifer in Europe and other champion trees.